Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 It is possible to be facing a driver’s license suspension whenever a person is arrested for driving under the influence of drugs or alcohol.
-When an individual is arrested for suspicion of driving while intoxicated, the officer will read the person what is called a statutory warning.
+When an individual is arrested for suspicion of driving while intoxicated.
+The officer will read the person what is called a statutory warning.
 A statutory warning lets the individual know that they are going to be asked for a sample of their breath or blood.
-If the person refuses to give the sample or fails the breath or blood test, then their license will be suspended.
-A person could also have their license suspended if they are convicted of the DWI.
+If the person refuses to give the sample or fails the breath or blood test.
+Then their license will be suspended.
+A person could also have their license suspended if they are convicted of a DWI.

 If you have had your license suspended, reach out to a seasoned DWI lawyer who is experienced in helping individuals with getting a license back after an Amarillo DUI offense.
 Call today to schedule a consultation.

 Administrative License Revocation Hearing

 When someone is arrested for a DUI, they may request an administrative license revocation hearing.
 A defendant has 15 days to request the hearing and if an individual requests the hearing.
 Their license cannot be suspended until a judge declares the suspension.
 It is important to make the request during that 15-day window because the defendant could be denied the hearing and their license will, therefore, be suspended.

 The administrative process is an early step after a person is suspected of driving while intoxicated and does not mean that the defendant is guilty.
 A skilled attorney could stand by a defendant’s side and fight for them throughout the hearing process.

 Options Following License Suspension